 The unique and diverse ecosystems protected by this measure provide habitat for some 468 species of wildlife and more than 1,200 plant species.
 Many are threatened, including the San Joaquin kit fox, steelhead trout, California spotted owl, Smith’s blue butterfly, arroyo toad, the California jewel-flower, and the famous California condor.

-    Representatives Julia Brownley and Jimmy Panetta (both D-CA), whose districts include part of the national forest, are co-sponsoring the bill.
+Senator Diane Feinstein, and Representatives Julia Brownley and Jimmy Panetta (all D-CA), whose districts include part of the national forest, are co-sponsoring the bill.

 List of Congressional Senate Contacts:

 Congressman Salud Carbajal